Q: Where can I find the courses offered for Summer Session? Do you have a brochure with all of the summer courses?

 A: As an incoming first year or transfer student matriculated for the fall semester, please click here to learn how you can sign up for summer courses!

 Payment & Billing

-A: TCNJ Students will not be notified by the Office of Student Accounts of when payment is due.
+A: All students will be electronically billed by The Office of Student Accounts to advise of the cost for summer courses as well as the established payment due date.
 Students will need to check their Billing Account on PAWS and pay for their courses exactly like how they pay for their Fall or Spring classes.

 Visiting Students will be notified in their E-mail Confirmation Letter after they register for their course(s) of when and how to pay.
 Students are responsible to pay for their courses on time or run the risk of being deregistered for their course(s).
 Visiting students will be given their PAWS account in their e-mail confirmation, enabling them to also be able to pay for their courses on-line.

 Q: Can I pay for Summer Courses with my Financial Aid?
 Can I pay for a course with my personal education savings plan?

 A: Academic scholarships used for the academic year cannot be used for summer courses.
 However, the Office of Student Financial Assistance does offer various opportunities for students with financial aid to still receive money for summer courses.
 Students who need money for summer session should complete the Summer Financial Aid Application at http://financialaid.tcnj.edu/sources-of-financial-aid/financial-assistance-for-summer-programs-students/.